 Changes in healthcare policy could increase our costs and subject us to additional regulatory requirements that may interrupt commercialization of our current and future solutions.
 Changes in healthcare policy could increase our costs, decrease our revenue and impact sales of and reimbursement for our current and future products.
-The Affordable Care Act substantially changes the way healthcare is financed by both governmental and private insurers, and significantly impacts our industry.
+The Affordable Care Act substantially changed the way healthcare is financed by both governmental and private insurers, and significantly impacts our industry.
 The United States and some foreign jurisdictions are considering or have enacted a number of legislative and regulatory proposals to change the healthcare system in ways that could affect our ability to sell our products profitably.
 Among policy makers and payors in the United States and elsewhere, there is significant interest in promoting changes in healthcare systems with the stated goals of containing healthcare costs, improving quality or expanding access.
 Current and future legislative proposals to further reform healthcare or reduce healthcare costs may limit coverage of or lower reimbursement for the procedures associated with the use of our products.
 The cost containment measures that payors and providers are instituting and the effect of any healthcare reform initiative implemented in the future could impact our revenue from the sale of our products.

 The implementation of the Affordable Care Act in the United States, for example, has changed healthcare financing and delivery by both governmental and private insurers substantially, and affected medical device manufacturers significantly.
 The Affordable Care Act imposed, among other things, a 2.3% federal excise tax, with limited exceptions, on any entity that manufactures or imports Class I, II and III medical devices offered for sale in the United States that began on January 1, 2013.
 Although this excise tax was in effect during the years 2013-2015, there was in effect a moratorium on the medical device excise tax through the end of 2019.
 The excise tax was repealed effective January 1, 2020.
 The Affordable Care Act also provided incentives to programs that increase the federal government's comparative effectiveness research, and implemented payment system reforms including a national pilot program on payment bundling to encourage hospitals, physicians and other providers to improve the coordination, quality and efficiency of certain healthcare services through bundled payment models.
 Additionally, the Affordable Care Act has expanded eligibility criteria for Medicaid programs and created a new Patient-Centered Outcomes Research Institute to oversee, identify priorities in, and conduct comparative clinical effectiveness research, along with funding for such research.
 We do not yet know the full impact that the Affordable Care Act will have on our business.
-There have been judicial, executive and Congressional challenges to certain aspects of the Affordable Care Act, and we expect additional challenges and amendments in the future.
-Moreover, the Trump administration and the U.S. Congress may take further action regarding the Affordable Care Act, including, but not limited to, repeal or replacement.
-Most recently, the Tax Cuts and Jobs Act was enacted, which, among other things, removes penalties for not complying with the individual mandate to carry health insurance, effective as of January 1, 2019.
+There have been judicial, executive and Congressional challenges to certain aspects of the Affordable Care Act, including, but not limited to, repeal or replacement.
+On December 22, 2017, President Trump signed the Tax Cuts and Jobs Act into law, which, among other things, removed penalties for not complying with the individual mandate to carry health insurance, effective as of January 1, 2019.